joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Disengaging

 If you want to retreat to an adjacent zone while an enemy occupies your zone, you must first make a successful STR *or* DEX check to disengage from the fight.
-If you fail, the enemy makes a free attack as you move out of the zone.
+If you fail, the enemy makes a free attack against you as you retreat out of the zone.

-An attribute check is not required if you have allies in the zone that haven’t yet taken action.
+An attribute check is not required to disengage if you have allies in the zone that haven’t yet taken action.

 ## Hit Points and Damage

-Damage is first dealt to your Hit Points (HP).
+Damage is first dealt to your **Hit Points** (HP).
 HP represents your ability to avoid or shrug off any harm.

-When HP is depleted, the damage is dealt to your STR attribute.
+When HP is depleted, the damage is dealt to your **STR attribute**.
 Damage to the STR attribute is potentially grievous harm.

 After taking STR damage, you must make a STR check.
 If the check succeeds, you’re still in action and can continue fighting.
 If you fail, you take **critical damage**.